 MinIO requires exclusive access to the transitioned data on the remote storage tier.
 MinIO ignores any objects in the remote bucket or bucket prefix not explicitly managed by the MinIO deployment.
 Automatic transition and transparent object retrieval depend on the following assumptions:

 No external mutation, migration, or deletion of objects on the remote storage.

 No lifecycle management rules (e.g. transition or expiration) on the remote storage bucket.

 MinIO stores all transitioned objects in the remote storage bucket or resource under a unique per-deployment prefix value.
 This value is not intended to support identifying the source deployment from the backend.
 MinIO supports an additional optional human-readable prefix when configuring the remote target, which may facilitate operations related to diagnostics, maintenance, or disaster recovery.

 MinIO recommends specifying this optional prefix for remote storage tiers which contain other data, including transitioned objects from other MinIO deployments.
 This tutorial includes the necessary syntax for setting this prefix.

 MinIO creates metadata for each transitioned object that identifies its location on the remote storage.
-This metadata is required for accessing the object, such that applications cannot access a transition object independent of MinIO.
+Applications cannot trivially identify and access a transitioned object independent of MinIO.
 Availability of the transitioned data therefore depends on the same core protections that erasure coding and distributed deployment topologies provide for all objects on the MinIO deployment.
 Using object transition does not provide any additional business continuity or disaster recovery benefits.

 Workloads that require BC/DR protections should implement MinIO Server-Side replication.
 Replication ensures objects remains preserved on the remote replication site, such that you can resynchronize from the remote in the event of partial or total data loss.
 See Resynchronization (Disaster Recovery) for more complete documentation on using replication to recover after partial or total data loss.